20 Mar Case Study: Defining an Innovation Strategy with a Global Hospitality Brand

 Design

-Through our discovery research, we uncovered key elements of innovation that leaders were aligned on, and realized where there were areas of opportunity.
-Our team designed and developed three potential strategies forward, each showcasing a different level of risk, investment, and potential.
+Three key insights emerged from our research, which we brought into a half-day Co-Creation Workshop.
+During this collaborative session, we engaged 10 senior leaders in co-creating the team’s Innovation Strategy.
+Armed with their critical input, our team then designed and developed three potential strategies forward.
+Each approach showcased a different level of risk, investment, and potential.
 We created process maps, identified trade-offs, and used supporting evidence to bring each strategy to life.

 Delivery